strongloop/loopback/README.md

   * A library of Node.js modules.
   * [Yeoman](http://yeoman.io/) generators for scaffolding applications.
   * Client SDKs for iOS, Android, and web clients.

+LoopBack tools include:
+  * Command-line tool `slc loopback` to create applications, models, data sources, and so on.
+  * StrongLoop Arc, a graphical tool for editing LoopBack applications; and for deploying and monitoring applications.

 For more details, see http://loopback.io/.